 LISTENING SPACE AND TALKING CIRCLES

 Our current focus for this project is the impact of Covid-19 for parents, children, and young people.
-A recent study has shown that 83% of young people with mental health issues said that lockdown had made them feel worse and primary aged school children saw rising problems with behavioural and emotional issues linked to parents feeling increased pressure at this time.
+A recent study reported that 83% of young people with mental health issues said that lockdown had made them feel worse.
+It also demonstrated there were rising problems with behavioural and emotional issues for primary school aged children, linked to parents feeling increased pressure at this time.

-Our Listening Spaces are a brief intervention model, of up to six individual sessions delivered either by phone, online, or face to face.
+Our Listening Spaces are a brief intervention model, of up to six individual sessions.
+The sessions are delivered either by phone, online, or face to face.

 For young people